At Neal’s Yard Remedies, we have never used microbeads in our facial polishes and scrubs – but many conventional brands still do.

 Around 680 tonnes of microbeads enter UK oceans every year, the weight of 90 of London’s classic red Routemaster buses, and the quantity of microbeads currently in our oceans worldwide has been estimated at over 15 trillion – 5 times the number of trees in the world!

 We’ve been leading the way in demonstrating that fantastic scrubs don’t need microbeads – Neal’s Yard Remedies was the first UK brand to be certified with the ‘Look for the Zero’ mark, showing that we don’t use plastics such as microbeads as an ingredient in any of our products.

 We’ve also been very vocal about the urgent need to remove microplastics from beauty products and today, on World Oceans Day, we’ve joined forces with Pai Skincare, Greenpeople and Botanical Brands to write an open letter to the British Prime Minister David Cameron to encourage him to bring in legislation that would ban the use of microplastics in beauty products.
-You can read our letter below or download a pdf of it here.
+You can download a pdf of our letter here.

 We were also part of a joint petition to ban microbeads that received over 350,000 signatures.